RafidMuhymin/astro-imagetools/README.md

 ### `ImageToolsConfigs`

-The properties described in the `ImageToolsConfigs` interface are the directives supported by the `imagetools-core` package.
-All the directives are documented in the [directives documentation](https://github.com/JonasKruckenberg/imagetools/blob/main/docs/directives.md) of the `imagetools-core` package.
+The properties described in the `ImageToolsConfigs` interface are the directives supported by the [`imagetools-core`](https://npmjs.com/package/imagetools-core) library.
+All the directives are documented in the [directives documentation](https://github.com/JonasKruckenberg/imagetools/blob/main/docs/directives.md) of the `imagetools-core` library.
 They are being documented here to reflect the changes made in the `astro-imagetools` package and for the component syntax.

 > **Note:** The values passed in the `background` and `tint` property will be parsed by the [`color-string`](https://www.npmjs.com/package/color-string) library so all color values known from css like rgb, rgba or named colors can be used.
 >